 Here we find the familiar Euler-Lagrange equations of motion in the first term.
 However, we also have two further terms which are the result of a total divergence that appears after the integration by parts necessary to write the Euler-Lagrange equations in their standard form.
 In this case we are simply concerned with the motion of a particle between two fixed end points, $\delta q (t_i)$ an $\delta q (t_f)$.
 These remaining terms thus automatically go to zero, leaving just the dynamics of our system captured in the first term.
 These total divergence terms do not affect the underlying dynamics of the system; furthermore, it is important to emphasize that any terms like this \textit{must} vanish for there to be a well-defined variational principle at all, as a proper functional derivative could not be defined otherwise.

-Given that we typically throw away total divergence terms because we know that they have to vanish anyway, our work is seemingly done.
+Given that we typically throw away total divergence terms because we know that they have to vanish anyway, our work, apparently, is done.
 The TPG action encodes the same dynamics as the GR action, so the equations of motion will be the same and we are left to choose the language in which to express them: the force equations of TPG or the geodesic equations of GR.
+That is,

-That is, $\delta S_{GR} = \delta S_{TPG} = \frac{1}{16 \pi G}\int d^4x\sqrt{-g}G_{\mu\nu}\delta g^{\mu\nu}$, where $G_{\mu\nu}$ contains the dynamical equations of motion.
+where $G_{\mu\nu}$ contains the dynamical equations of motion.
 Thus, ``the equivalence of the Lagrangians is enough to establish empirical equivalence" \parencite[p.~272]{Knox2011-KNONTA}.
 The question of the theoretical equivalence between TPG and GR then hinges only upon the interpretive questions.

-When doing GR, we typically consider only manifolds without boundary.
+When doing GR, we often consider manifolds without boundary.
 This guarantees that the total divergence term in \eqref{EHTPG1} is zero because Stokes' theorem allows us to convert a total divergence term into a boundary term.
-In the event that there is no boundary, this term automatically vanishes.
-For example, this is exactly what is done in using GR to model cosmological solutions as we are attempting to describe the entire universe and its contents filling an infinite space.
+In the event that there is no boundary, this term vanishes automatically.
+For example, this is exactly what is done in using GR to model cosmological solutions as we are attempting to model the entire universe and its contents filling an infinite space.
 What if we wanted to model some isolated subsystem instead?
-Consider an isolated subsystem $\mathcal{S}$ that is being modeled with respect to an external environment $\mathcal{E}$.
-For example, we might be interested in determining the mass-energy content of a finite region of spacetime, such as the mass-energy content contained within a black hole, as defined by an external observer who is sufficiently far away so that they do not interact with any of the relevant gravitational or material fields.
+Consider an isolated subsystem $\mathcal{S}$ that is being modelled with respect to an external environment $\mathcal{E}$.
+For example, we might be interested in describing the mass-energy content of a region of spacetime, such as the mass-energy content contained within a black hole, as defined by an external observer who is sufficiently far away so that they do not interact with any of the relevant gravitational or material fields.
 In this event, it is not appropriate to consider manifolds without boundary.
 Rather, the manifold $M$ must have a boundary $\partial M$ along with appropriate boundary conditions to properly describe a subsystem $\mathcal{S}$ isolated from its environment $\mathcal{E}$.
 Total divergence terms such as the one we have considered then cannot be automatically discarded and generally will not vanish.

 When considering the Einstein-Hilbert action in the presence of the boundary $\partial M$, such residual total divergence terms are indeed present and we must find appropriate boundary conditions to render this a well-defined variation.\footnote{Recalling the Einstein-Hilbert action of GR, considering a manifold with a boundary $\partial M$, and varying the action yields